mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/authenticate-alice/java.md

 }
 ```

-The above code will monitor connection state and if the user is authenticated (`ConnectionStatus.CONNECTED`) it will navigate the user to the `MainFragment`, otherwise it will emit connection status to the UI (`Loginfragment`).
+The above code monitors the connection state and if the user is authenticated (`ConnectionStatus.CONNECTED`) it will navigate the user to the `MainFragment`, otherwise it will emit the connection status to the UI (`LoginFragment`).

 ## Update `LoginFragment`